mnorin/ba.sh/README.md

 # ba.sh

-ba.sh is an object-oriented framework for bash.
+ba.sh (pronounced "bash-with-a-dot") is an object-oriented framework for bash.
 But it's not like any other OOP framework for bash you've ever seen.

 ba.sh is the only bash-native OOP framework with zero dependencies and zero runtime overhead.